goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 You will need to provide the following values:

 - The directory where your instance should be located, or the *INSTANCE_HOME*.
-The instance home will hold your database files, log files, the "Extensions" and "Products" directories, configuration files, and scripts to start and stop the instance.
+  The instance home will hold your database files, log files, configuration files, and scripts to start and stop the instance.
 For our example, we assume the instance home to be located at ``~/myzope/instance``.

 - Username and Password for an initial Zope user.
 You will log in with